-Where to Stay in Sydney: 7 Best Neighbourhoods to Explore
+Where to Stay in Sydney: 2019 Best Neighbourhoods

 Sydney is a large, sprawling metropolis with plenty to explore.
 Choosing where to stay in Sydney can be the hardest part of your trip, particularly as it doesn’t have the cheapest accommodation options.
 This article will help you decide where to stay in Sydney, whether it’s your first time in the city or your tenth!

 Sydney is a big city.
 As in, unfathomably massive.
 Its diameter stretches from the east coast to two hours inland, with far-reaching suburbs such as Penrith still being considered as part of the city.

 It’d be safer to say that Sydney is a city made up of many other other hubs, that come together to form a giant metropolis.
 Choosing where to stay in Sydney can have a big impact on your holiday, particularly how much you end up enjoying your time spent in the city.